rohanwright/ha-videohub/README.md

 ## Features

 - **Source Selection**: Change which input is routed to each output
+- **Multiple Devices**: Support for multiple Videohub devices in a single Home Assistant instance
 - **Name Customization**: Set custom names for inputs and outputs
 - **Connection Status**: Monitor connection state with the device
 - **Real-time Updates**: Changes made on the device are reflected in Home Assistant